 Our campground of choice for this baseball pilgrimage is the Cooperstown KOA, a quiet 100 site facility complete with pool, playground, recreation area, and camp store, located just twenty minutes north of town.
 The campground is in the heart of a rolling meadow, surrounded by farmland – a glorious scenic location away from the hectic pace of the city.
 Under new management this year, the Cooperstown KOA is spotless – pool and shower facilities are ample for the 100 site property, and the staff is delightful.
 Sites are no more than a two minute walk from the pool, most of the three-way hook-up sites are pull-through, and relatively level.
 Choose from wooded, partially wooded, or open areas.
 There are 27 full hook-up, 51 water and electric, one electric only, and 27 unserviced sites.
 Cooperstown KOA has six Kamping Kabins, which are ideal for your extended family.

 While the campground is five miles from Richfield Springs, the nearest town, it is a pleasure to wake up in a peaceful environment, away from the constant rumble of the highway.
-In-season rates (April 15 – October 15) for the Cooperstown KOA, as of August, 2001, are $35 U.S. per night for two adults for a full hook-up site, additional adults are $3 per night, children 5 – 17 are $2 per night, under 5 – free.
-Kamping Kabins are $45 per night.
-There is a 15% discount on weekly rates when booked and paid in advance.
+For in-season rates (April 15 – October 15) for the Cooperstown KOA, please visit the website or call to make a reservation.
+Kamping Kabins are available.
+There is a discount on weekly rates when booked and paid in advance.
 Ask about special tour group discounts and special off-season arrangements.

 For RV enthusiasts visiting the National Baseball Hall of Fame in Cooperstown during the busy season, it should be noted that RV parking in the town itself is limited, but several parking spots are available behind the Chamber of Commerce, beside Doubleday Field, just a five minute walk from the Hall of Fame.
-Additional free parking is available at special peripheral lots on route 80, just north of town, with tram style shuttle service offered at just $2 per person per day.
+Additional free parking is available at special peripheral lots on route 80, just north of town, with tram style shuttle service offered at a very reasonable rate.